microsoft/AzureTipsAndTricks/blog/tip92.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 92 - Part 3 - Querying an Azure Search Index"
+title: "Tip 92 - Part 3 - Querying an Azure Search Index"
 excerpt: "Learn how to query an Azure Search Index through the Azure Portal"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2018-02-06 17:00:00
 ---

-## Implementing Azure Search with SQL Server and ASP.NET MVC
+#### Implementing Azure Search with SQL Server and ASP.NET MVC

 In this series I'll cover Azure Search, SQL Server and putting it all together in a ASP.NET MVC web app.
 The complete list can be found below: